AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/sword-coast-adventurers-guide/5-classes.md

 Not all wandering performers are true bards, nor are all bards inclined to sing for their supper, although most will, given the need.
 Bards literally have magic to them, and the powers they command through their performance and lore earns them additional respect.

 In the Savage North, singers and storytellers called skalds are keepers of the history and great legends of the Northlanders and the Reghed.
 These warrior-poets are the singers of the songs and sagas that fire the blood of warriors in battle, and composers of the new songs and sagas relating the mighty deeds of heroes and villains.
-However, spellcasting is taboo among Reghed and Norhtlanders unless it is considered a gift of their gods.
+However, spellcasting is taboo among Reghed and Northlanders unless it is considered a gift of their gods.
 Characters with the bard class who rise to prominence among these folk must align themselves with their clan's priests and shamans or risk being outcast.
 Most skalds are members of the College of Valor, as described in the Bard College class feature in the Player's Handbook.

 ## The Harpers